Multipath parsing in the brain: Dependency Parsing

 While training, sentences are shuffled at each epoch, and within batches (batch size = 16), which are created from sentences of the same length.
 The BLOOM-560 model has 24 hidden layers, after encoding.

 We select the 17th layer as the representation to input into the model, which was decided based on optimization of development set accuracy on the ParTUT Universal Dependencies corpus \cite{de2021universal}.
 We use this smaller corpus (2,090 sentences) in order to conserve resources when investigating the utility of BLOOM representations for dependency parsing.
-As seen in Fig. \ref{fig:layer_selection}, BLOOM layers 10 to 17 have similar accuracy levels.
-Selecting different layers based on a search of the English and Chinese Treebank corpora development set may be able to provide minor improvements in accuracy beyond that reported in Table \ref{tab:parser_accuracy}.
+As seen in Figure~\ref{fig:layer_selection}, BLOOM layers 10 to 17 have similar accuracy levels.
+It is possible that more extensive optimization of this layer~choice might provide small improvements in accuracy beyond that reported in Table \ref{tab:parser_accuracy}.
 Further training hyperparameters can be found in the Appendix.